pkgxdev/pkgx/README.md

 &nbsp;

-# Virtual Environments
+# Developer Environments

 Every project you work on needs different tools with different versions.
 Installing those tools globally *makes no sense* and could even cause subtle bugs during dev.

-tea can determine the tools a project directory needs and provide that environment.
+tea can determine the tools a project directory needs and provide that virtual environment.
 With our shell magic just step into the project directory and type commands; tea automatically fetches the specific versions those projects need and runs them.

 If you need other tools or you want to be more specific about the version of a tool then add your dependencies to your `README.md`.
-For an example see the [dependencies] section for tea itself.
+For an example see the [# Dependencies] section for tea itself.

 > * `package.json` means node, `cargo.toml` means rust, etc.
 > * we can be a little cleverer: eg. if we detect that your project is a